Non-negative curvature and torus actions: Preliminaries

 \subsection{Alexandrov Geometry}

-Recall that a finite dimensional length space $(X,\mathrm{dist})$ is an \emph{Alexandrov space} if it has curvature bounded from below (see, for example, Burago, Burago and Ivanov \cite{BBI}).
-When $M$ is a complete, connected Riemannian manifold and $G$ is a compact Lie group acting on $M$ by isometries, the orbit space $X=M/G$ is equipped with the orbital distance metric induced from $M$, that is, the distance between $\overline{p}$ and $\overline{q}$ in $X$ is the distance between the orbits $Gp$ and $Gq$ as subsets of $M$.
-If, in addition, $M$ has sectional curvature bounded below, that is, $\sec M\geq k$, then the orbit space $X$ is an Alexandrov space with $\curv X \geq k$.
+Recall that a complete, locally compact, finite dimensional length space $(X,\mathrm{dist})$ with curvature bounded from below in the triangle comparison sense is an \emph{Alexandrov space} (see, for example, Burago, Burago, and Ivanov \cite{BBI}).
+When $M$ is a complete, connected Riemannian manifold and $G$ is a compact Lie group acting on $M$ by isometries, the orbit space $X=M/G$ is equipped with the orbital distance metric induced from $M$, that is, the distance between $\overline{p}$ and $\overline{q}$ in $X$ is the distance between the orbits $G(p)$ and $G(q)$ as subsets of $M$.
+Additionally, if $M$ has sectional curvature bounded below, that is, $\sec M\geq k$, for some $k\in \mathbb{R}$, then the orbit space $X$ is an Alexandrov space with $\curv X \geq k$.

 The \emph{space of directions} of a general Alexandrov space at a point $x$ is by definition the completion of the space of geodesic directions at $x$.
-In the case of orbit spaces $X=M/G$, the space of directions $\Sigma_{\overline{p}}X$ at a point $\overline{p}\in X$ consists of geodesic directions and is isometric to
+In the case of orbit spaces $X=M/G$, the space of directions $\Sigma_{\overline{p}}X$ at a point $\overline{p}\in X$ consists of geodesic directions and is isometric to $S^{\perp}_p/G_p$, where $S^{\perp}_p$ is the unit normal sphere to the orbit $G(p)$ at $p\in M$.